vsemi/VSEMI_TOF_SDK2/samples/opencv_pcl/readme.txt

 2. Build sample application:

-  >> mkdir build && cd build
+  >> cd build

-  >> cmake .. -DTARGET_PLATFORM=x64_ubuntu
+  >> cmake ..

   >> make

 3. To start the sample application, run command:

-  >> ./vcam
+  >> ./camera

-4. To stop the application, press Esc key when the depth map window active, or use mouse to close the point cloud window.
+4. To stop the application, press Esc key when the depth map window active, or press 'q' key or use mouse to close the point cloud window.